 3. Mumbai Street Food

 Mumbai is a paradise for you if you are passionate about food.
 This incredible experience is intended to demonstrate why Mumbai has long been regarded as the place to go for delectable cuisine, exotic spices, and much more.
-Some of the famous delicacies of Mumbai that you must try are Pav Bhaji, Vada Pav, Kebabs and Rools, Falooda, Pani Puri, Mumbai Sandwich, etc.
+Some of the famous delicacies of Mumbai that you must try are Pav Bhaji, Vada Pav, Kebabs and Rools, Falooda, Pani Puri, Mumbai Sandwiches, etc.

 4. Elephanta Cave Tour